Skip Course Support

 About This Course

 The course is organized to give you hands-on experience right from the start.
-It includes eight lessons in which you acquire the skills to appreciate and experience the theatrical event.
+It includes nine lessons in which you acquire the skills to appreciate and experience the theatrical event.
 The course also includes discussion forums, artistic vocabulary, attendance of theatrical events, home viewing of theater-based films, online workshops, and a performance assignment.

 Lessons include terms that are important to the concepts you will learn and are intended to serve as guides to your study.
 You will be held responsible for key term definitions, and you will be expected to use the terms in your written work and presentation material whenever possible.
 You will find the terms defined either in the lesson commentary, the assigned readings, or both.